 Hike in the Camden Hills State Park.
 It has lots of easy to moderate hikes that provide beautiful views.

-We have also stayed at the Whitehall.
-This bed and breakfast is about a 10-15 walk outside the main part of town on High Street.
+The Whitehall bed and breakfast is about a 10-15 walk outside the main part of town on High Street.
 The first room we were given had a bathroom the size of a postage stamp.
 We asked to be changed and the next room was much better.
 As this is an older renovated building, each room is slightly different, which means it is a crap shoot on what you might get.
 The new room was comfortable and the bathroom was much better.
 The breakfast is a little unusual with its food.
 All were small bites of various items.
 For example, avocado toast, some type of grain which changed daily, small bites of bite and other interesting small bites.
 Very different from what one might expect but very good.

 Previous exhibits had a number of N.C.’s paintings that interpreted American poems that represented the Revolutionary and Civil Wars and WWI periods.
 Another exhibit included portraits that Jamie and Andy Warhol created of each other.
 Still another exhibited Andrew Wyeth’s Rockland Watercolors, Temperas and Studies (1940-1988) with a number of lovely works, a number of which traced their lineage through preliminary drawings.

-Although Main, Elm and Winter Streets have a number of nice galleries, onene of our favorites is the Harbor Square Gallery which is an old bank building that was converted into a gallery.
+Although Main, Elm, and Winter Streets have a number of nice galleries, one of our favorites is the Harbor Square Gallery which is an old bank building that was converted into a gallery.
 The space is as enticing to explore as the art itself.
 It has a broad selection of art, some of which is exhibited within the huge bank vault, and a roof top sculpture.
 Art Space Gallery, also on Main Street, features Maine artists exhibiting a diverse range of media including painting, sculpture, photography, and jewelry design.
-Also worthwhile stops are Caldbeck Gallery and, one more aligned with our tastes, the Gautschi Center.
+Other worthwhile stops are Caldbeck Gallery and Dowling-Walsh.

-Rockport, a smaller harbor-front town between Rockland and Camden that has a lovely harbor.
+Rockport Maine is a smaller harbor-front town between Rockland and Camden that has a lovely harbor.
 Its roughly 10-building “downtown” consists of a handful of well-regarded restaurants, a spa, a hair stylist, a photography gallery and little else.
 Pretty to see.